dimanikulin/dimanikulin/AIForSWArchitects_en.md

 | - | ------------------------|:--------------:|
 | 1 |

-# Overview

-TBD

-or ---

 # Introduction

-TBD
+At [DOU Day 2024](TODO to put a link) I found quite interesting the [ChatGPT Solutions Architect Assistent](https://chatgpt.com/g/g-J6uBbvDrm-solutions-architect-assistent)

+It gave me undersnading on how I can use AI to [create architecture vision](https://github.com/dovchar/architecture-vision-GPTs?tab=readme-ov-file) from scratch spending hours but not days.

+So I decided to try it on my project to start.

 # Preparation

 ## Anonymization

-15 mins spent
-Here we need to write something about business case anonymization, so AI that you use for assitance will not find out the details for commercial project if any.
+Here we need to write sabout business case anonymization, so **AI** that you use for assitance will not find out the details for commercial project if any.

-Regarding the removal of any PII (Personally Identifiable Information) from doc,
+What you need to do at least is to remove any **PII** (*Personally Identifiable Information*) from input documentation.

+So I created *Sample case anonymizated.docx* from *Sample case.docx*.

-## Prepare input doc
+## Preparation for input docs

-30 mins spent
+As input documentation for creation architecture vision the following artifacts might be considered:

 - RFP (Request for Proposal)
 - RFI (Request for Information)
 - Text of customer request

-I used ChatGPT to help me to create business case from anonymizated input doc.
+Becacause I did not have any from those documents for my *Sample Case* I used *ChatGPT* (not Assistant meontioned previpsly) to help me to create business case(*Sample case anonymizated RFP.docx*) from anonymizated input doc (*Sample case anonymizated.docx*).
 It kept such chapters as

 # Assitance

-10:30 13/09
+## Defining the architecture drivers

+First it suggested to define **the architecture drivers**

 **Me** Hi, I need to create an architectural vision